 - Graveyard Fields and Loop

-- Black Balsam, Art Loeb, Sam Knob (closer into October)
+- Black Balsam, Art Loeb, Sam Knob (closer to October)

 - Rough Ridge